aditi884/E-lib-managment/README.md

-📚 E-Library Book Management (C++)
-This is a console-based E-Library Book Management system built in C++.
-It simulates a simple library, allowing you to manage a collection of books.
-The key feature is the "undo" functionality for borrow and return actions, implemented using a stack.

 ⚙️ Core Concepts & Features
-Book Inventory: The library's collection is stored and managed using a doubly linked list.
-This allows for efficient addition and removal of books.
+Book Inventory: The library's collection is stored and managed using a Python list or a dictionary, offering efficient addition and removal of books.

 Borrow/Return Functionality: Users can borrow or return books, which updates the book's availability status.

-Undo/Redo Actions: A stack is used to store recent borrow/return actions.
+Undo/Redo Actions: A Python list is used to simulate a stack to store recent borrow/return actions.
 You can undo the last action, which reverts the book's status and updates the inventory.

 Search & Filter: Easily find books by title or author.
 The search functionality is not case-sensitive.

-Data Persistence: The book inventory is saved to and loaded from a file (books.txt), so your data is preserved between sessions.
+Data Persistence: The book inventory is saved to and loaded from a file (e.g., books.json or books.txt), so your data is preserved between sessions.

 🚀 How to Run
-Prerequisites: Ensure you have a C++ compiler (like g++).
+Prerequisites: Ensure you have Python installed on your system.

-Compilation:

-Navigate to the src directory in your terminal.

-Compile the source code:

-Bash

-g++ main.cpp -o e-library
 Execution:

+Save the Python code in a file (e.g., e_library.py).

+Open your terminal or command prompt.

-Run the compiled executable:
+Run the script with the following command:

 Bash

-./e-library
+python e_library.py
 Follow the on-screen menu to interact with the library system.

 📋 Sample Output
 When you run the application for the first time, it will start with an empty list.

-Welcome to your To-Do List Manager!
+Welcome to the E-Library!

 --- Main Menu ---
-1. View all tasks
-2. Add a new task
+1. Add a book
+2. View all books
-3. Mark a task as complete
+3. Borrow a book
-4. Delete a task
+4. Return a book
+5. Undo last action
+6. Search for a book
-5. Exit
+7. Exit
-Enter your choice: 2
+Enter your choice: 1
-Enter the new task description: Go for a run at the park Task successfully added.
+Enter book title: The Hitchhiker's Guide to the Galaxy Enter author name: Douglas Adams
+Book "The Hitchhiker's Guide to the Galaxy" added successfully.

 --- Main Menu ---
-1. View all tasks
-2. Add a new task
+1. Add a book
+2. View all books
-3. Mark a task as complete
+3. Borrow a book
-4. Delete a task
+4. Return a book
+5. Undo last action
+6. Search for a book
-5. Exit
+7. Exit
 Enter your choice: 2

-Enter the new task description: Prepare for the meeting tomorrow Task successfully added.
+--- All Books ---
+Title: The Hitchhiker's Guide to the Galaxy, Author: Douglas Adams, Status: Available

 --- Main Menu ---
-1. View all tasks
-2. Add a new task
+1. Add a book
-3. Mark a task as complete
-4. Delete a task
-5. Exit
-Enter your choice: 1

---- Your Tasks ---
-1. [ ] Go for a run at the park
-2. [ ] Prepare for the meeting tomorrow

---- Main Menu ---
-1. View all tasks
+2. View all books
-2. Add a new task
-3. Mark a task as complete
+3. Borrow a book
-4. Delete a task
+4. Return a book
+5. Undo last action
+6. Search for a book
-5. Exit
+7. Exit
 Enter your choice: 3
-Enter the number of the task to mark as complete: 1 Task #1 marked as complete.
+Enter the title of the book to borrow: The Hitchhiker's Guide to the Galaxy Book "The Hitchhiker's Guide to the Galaxy" borrowed successfully.

 --- Main Menu ---
-1. View all tasks
-2. Add a new task
+1. Add a book
+2. View all books
-3. Mark a task as complete
+3. Borrow a book
-4. Delete a task
+4. Return a book
+5. Undo last action
+6. Search for a book
-5. Exit
+7. Exit
-Enter your choice: 1
+Enter your choice: 2

---- Your Tasks ---
+--- All Books ---
-1. [x] Go for a run at the park
-2. [ ] Prepare for the meeting tomorrow
+Title: The Hitchhiker's Guide to the Galaxy, Author: Douglas Adams, Status: Borrowed

 --- Main Menu ---
-1. View all tasks
-2. Add a new task
+1. Add a book
+2. View all books
-3. Mark a task as complete
+3. Borrow a book
-4. Delete a task
+4. Return a book
+5. Undo last action
+6. Search for a book
-5. Exit
+7. Exit
 Enter your choice: 5
+Undoing last action...
+Action undone.
+The book "The Hitchhiker's Guide to the Galaxy" is now Available.

+--- Main Menu ---
+1. Add a book
+2. View all books
+3. Borrow a book
+4. Return a book
+5. Undo last action
+6. Search for a book
+7. Exit
+Enter your choice: 7
 Goodbye!
-Your tasks have been saved.
+Your book inventory has been saved.